Common fairness metrics#

 Demographic parity is also sometimes referred to as independence, group fairness, statistical parity, and disparate impact.

 Failing to achieve demographic parity could generate allocation harms.
 Allocation harms occur when AI systems allocate opportunities, resources, or information differently across different groups (for example, an AI hiring system that is more likely to advance resumes of male applicants than resumes of female applicants regardless of qualification).
 Demographic parity can be used to assess the extent of allocation harms because it reflects an assumption that resources should be allocated proportionally across groups.
 Of the metrics described in this section, it can be the easiest to implement.
 However, operationalizing fairness using demographic parity rests on a few assumptions: that either the dataset is not a good representation of what the world actually looks like (e.g., a resume assessment system that is more likely to filter out qualified female applicants due to an organizational bias towards male applicants, regardless of skill level), or that the dataset is an accurate representation of the phenomena being modeled, but the phenomena itself is unjust (e.g., consider the case of predictive policing, where a system created to predict crime rates may correctly predict higher crime rates for certain areas, but simultaneously fail to consider that those higher rates may be caused by disproportionate policing and overcriminimalization of those areas).
-In reality, these assumptions may not be the true.
+In reality, these assumptions may not be true.
 The dataset might be an accurate representation of the phenomena itself, or the phenomena being modeled may not be unjust.
 If either assumption is not true, then demographic parity may not provide a meaningful or useful measurement of the fairness of a model’s predictions.

 Fairness metrics like demographic parity can also be used as optimization constraints during the machine learning model training process.
 However, demographic parity may not be well-suited for this purpose because it does not place requirements on the exact distribution of predictions with respect to other important variables.
 To understand this concept further, consider an example from the Fairness in Machine Learning textbook by Barocas, Hardt, and Narayanan[3]: